fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 - yaml
 - ggrepel

-If you have R set up to install packages system-wide (rather than to a personal user library), you can either run the install script as admin/superuser, or manually install the packages listed in the script.
+If you have R set up to install packages system-wide (rather than to a personal user library), you can either run the install script as admin/superuser, or manually install the packages listed above.

 **SETUP: Run the following commands in a terminal:**